openmobilityfoundation/mobility-data-specification/modes/passenger-services.md

 ### Mode ID

-The short name identifier for Passenger Services used across MDS is `passenger-services`.
+The short name identifier for Passenger mode used across MDS is `passenger-services`.
+In a future release this will be updated to `passenger`.

 [Top][toc]